ropensci/mcbette/paper.md

 > Constructing a species phylogeny (at the right)
 > from a DNA alignment (at the left)
 > using an evolutionary model (the arrow).
-> ``mcbette`` allows to select an evolutionary model from a set of models.
+> ``mcbette`` allows for selecting an evolutionary model from a set of models.

-``mcbette`` is an R package to do model comparison between a set of evolutionary models on a DNA alignment, which allows to select that model that is closest to the process that underlied the DNA alignment and species tree.
+``mcbette`` is an R package to do model comparison between a set of evolutionary models on a DNA alignment, which allows to select that model that is closest to the process consistent with the DNA alignment and species tree.

-Unlike other methods, ``mcbette`` can be both be installed and run from an R script, allowing one to run many analyses using different models, examine the results directly from R and integrate ``mcbette`` into an existing R pipeline.
+Unlike other methods, ``mcbette`` can both be installed and run from an R script, allowing one to run many analyses using different models, examine the results directly from R and integrate ``mcbette`` into an existing R pipeline.

 # Getting started

-``mcbette`` is aimed to be used by anyone interested in phylogenetics and assumes some basic knowledge about the field.
+``mcbette`` is aimed at being used by anyone interested in phylogenetics and assumes some basic knowledge about the field.
 The BEAST book [@Drummond:2015] serves as an excellent starting point about the field of phylogenetics, where the ``mcbette`` README and vignette show a simpled worked-out example.
-The evolutionary models are those allowed by the ``babette`` R package [@Bilderbeek:2018], which consist out of (among others) a site model, clock model and tree model (see 'Supported models' below for an overview).
+The evolutionary models are those allowed by the ``babette`` R package [@Bilderbeek:2018], which consist of (among others) a site model, clock model and tree model (see 'Supported models' below for an overview).
 ``babette`` is an R package to work with the phylogenetic tool BEAST2 [@Bouckaert:2019].